 We ended the day with a quick dip in the pool at our Airbnb.
 We always find a day just for the kids is a good investment for our travel adventures to come.

 Day 5 – Chiang Mai Bike Ride with Kids

 Taking a bike ride through the country-side is one of our favorite things to do while traveling.
 It’s rare to find a tour operator with good equipment for small kids, so we were very excited to find Grasshopper Adventures as they offer family-friendly bike tours with quality equipment.

 We signed up for the Chiang Mai by Countryside tour.
 Our 35 mile (57km) journey began by taking our bikes on a train for a 30-minute journey south to Lamphun.
 We spent the rest of the day enjoying our ride back to Chiang Mai, visiting temples and trying local food.

-This was one of our favorite activities in Chiang Mai.
-Read our full account of our family bike trip in Chiang Mai.
-(COMING SOON)
+This was one of our favorite activities in Chiang Mai with kids.
+Read our full account of our Chiang Mai bike tour with kids.

 Day 6 – Doi Inthanon National Park

 Visiting Doi Inthanon National Park is definitely one of the best things to do around Chiang Mai.
 We planned a full day for our visit and hired a private driver to take us to Doi Inthanon National Park.